This LibGuide is used in the medical curriculum at UMC Utrecht.

 General information about PubMed (without assignments) can be found in the LibGuide PubMed

 The following LibGuides may also be of interest when you need help finding (medical) literature:

 Searching literature sources in the field of Evidence Based Medicine (EBM) requires certain skills, but you can master them with the help of the information in this LibGuide.
 Unfortunately, it is not possible to search several sources simultaneously in one single search ('metasearch').
 As each source has its own functionalities, such a search would lead to a loss of functionality of the underlying sources.

-In this LibGuide you will be introduced to several major EBM sources: PubMed, Embase, CINAHL and the Cochrane Library.
+In this LibGuide you will be introduced to several major EBM sources: PubMed, Embase, CINAHL, Cochrane Library and APA PsychINFO.
 We will also pay attention to citation searching and reference management.
 These subjects can be found under the tabs at the top of this LibGuide.